 The thought process:

-With the recent controversy debating the benefit of orphanages, it’s always worth doing your research properly.
+With the controversy debating the benefit of orphanages, it’s always worth doing your research properly.
 Whilst I will openly listen to the argument that ‘privileged’ people flying into less economically developed communities can be counterproductive, it all comes down to one question: how can we help?
-All we have to do is ask and listen.
+All we can do is ask and listen.
 Because no amount of research will tell you what it feels like to say goodbye to a 12 year old boy who you heard say his first word at age 3.
-If we pause to consider where resources are most needed, we can make sure our time and funds are invested in a way that is sustainable and measurable.
+If we pause to consider where resources are most needed, we can make sure our skill set, time and funds are invested in a way that is sustainable and measurable.

 When I was 14, I was fortunate enough to go on a school trip, where we spent some time at Kais Village Community, an orphanage run by the NGO, KaisKids in Treng Trayoeung (the translated spelling is still debated through the village), a few hours away from Phnom Penh.
 It was the first time that I understood what the word “fortunate” meant.
-I realise how privileged I am to say this, but, visiting an orphanage was the first time I truly felt (and saw!) that life was unfair.
+I realise how privileged I am to say this, but, visiting an orphanage was the first time I truly felt (and saw) that life could be irrevocably unfair.
 In all honesty, my precious little heart couldn’t really handle it.
 It was the most beneficial shock to the system any spoilt teenager could encounter.

 I couldn’t understand why I was born with countless opportunities that other kids, just like me, may never know.
 I couldn’t understand why there were so many people living without the things I take for granted on a daily basis: good health, food, safety, security, unconditional love, even readily available entertainment.
 It’s nine years later and I’m still working on translating that confusion and concern into something more efficient and tangible: action.